Risk Disclosures and Disclaimers

 6.2 Smart Contract Collateral

-Collateral deposited into prediction market Contracts and bonding curve pools is held by the respective smart contracts, not by the Company.
+Collateral deposited into prediction market Contracts is held by the respective smart contracts, not by the Company.
 Smart contract-held collateral is governed by the immutable logic of the deployed code.
 The Company cannot unilaterally withdraw, redirect, or modify collateral held in smart contracts, except through the designated resolution or emergency refund functions.

 7. Platform and Operational Risks